GazzaJ/CI-MS3-W3Recipes/README.md

 ![Full Recipe](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/full-recipe.png "Full Recipe Wireframe")

 ##### Add Recipe Page
-If the logged in user chooses to upload a recipe they can select "ADD RECIPE" from the navbar, which redirect the user to a page with various input fields where they can populate:
+If the logged in user chooses to upload a recipe they can select "ADD RECIPE" from the navbar, which redirects the user to a page with various input fields where they can populate:
  - Recipe Name
  - An image representative of the recipe
  - Recipe Country
+ - Recipe Category
  - Recipe Description
  - Servings
+ - Vegetarian and Vegan selectors
  - Preparation and Cooking Time
  - Ingredients
  - Method